danielg5/cits5505GroupProject/README.md

 12. Register a new user account on the signup page (e.g. email: bob@email.com, password: password, user: bob) to gain access to the web application.
 The new user account can be used for subsequent login sessions.

+** Troubleshooting - failure to launch **
+Delete app.db in app directory and delete migrations folder then follow step 8 to step 12.

 ***5. Instructions for Running Tests on Application***

 1. Run the following script using the following command in root directory: python -m unittest tests/test_route.py